alexandrutomescu/MixedPerfectPhylogeny/README.md

 	mixedphylogeny

-Our implementation requires the free [Lemon library](http://lemon.cs.elte.hu/trac/lemon).
-We provide a pre-compiled version for Linux in the directory **lemon_binaries_linux**.
+Our code requires the free [Lemon library](http://lemon.cs.elte.hu/trac/lemon).
+(We provided a pre-compiled version for Linux/Mac OS in the directory **lemon_binaries_linux**.)
 If you use a different system or if this doesn't work for you, install Lemon as described in its manual and modify our **makefile** to point to your installation of Lemon.

 # 4. Running